xSAVIKx/markitdown-api/README.md

 Provides an interactive documentation interface where you can:

-- Explore the API capabilities
+- Read and explore the existing API endpoints
-- Test the conversion feature directly in your browser
 - View request/response schemas and examples

 ### `/process_file`